Zhao Dengyu

+Second Sino-Japanese War.
+He first served against the Japanese during the 1933 Defense of the Great Wall and was killed in action during the Battle of Beiping–Tianjin in July 1937.

+Biography

-He was born in a peasant family in Heze, Shandong Province in 1898.
-He first served as a soldier in the troops commanded by Feng Yuxiang in 1914.
-After 1922, he distinguished himself on the battlefield and rose through ranks and became successively platoon leader, company commander, battalion commander, regiment commander, brigade commander and division commander.
+Zhao was born in a peasant family in Heze, Shandong in 1898.
+He joined Feng Yuxiang's Guominjun in 1914.
+After 1922, he distinguished himself on the battlefield and rose through ranks and became a division commander.
 In 1930, he was transferred to be the commander of the 109th Brigade, 37th Division, 29th Army.

-On March 8, 1933 during the Defense of the Great Wall, he was ordered to relieve the troops stationed at the Xifengkou Pass on the Great Wall.
+On 8 March 1933 during the Defense of the Great Wall, he was ordered to relieve the troops stationed at the Xifengkou Pass on the Great Wall.
 On the 10th, he led his troops to launch a night surprise attack on the bivouac of the Japanese troops, in which his troops annihilated hundreds of the Japanese troops, captured over 10 machineguns and burned over 10 Japanese supply-carrying vehicles.
 On the 11th, the 109th Brigade was ordered to take a devious route to attack the rear area of the Japanese troops.
-In this battle, the Chinese soldiers Killing the Japanese invaders 3000 enemy troops and destroyed 18 enemy artillery pieces.
+In this battle, the Chinese killed 3000 Japanese troops and destroyed 18 enemy artillery pieces.
 After the battles at the Great Wall, he was promoted to be commander of the 132nd Division, the 29th Army and led his troops to garrison Chahar.